INTERVIEW

 US Vice President and Democratic presidential candidate Kamala Harris speaks at a watch party after a presidential debate with former US President and Republican presidential candidate Donald Trump at the Cherry Street Pier in Philadelphia, Pennsylvania, on September 10, 2024.
 (JIM WATSON/AFP via Getty Images)

 When President Biden passed the torch to Vice President Kamala Harris in July she immediately changed the momentum of the 2024 election and energized the Democrats' base voters.
 The Democratic National Convention reflected this new energy and excitement.
-It was a joyful event, especially compared to the Republican National Convention which was like a funeral and cult meeting mixed with a coronation.
-Public opinion polls since show a historic reversal of momentum as Harris rapidly caught up with Donald Trump.
+It was a joyful event, especially compared to the Republican convention, which was like a funeral and cult meeting mixed with a coronation.
+Public opinion polls since then have suggested a historic reversal of momentum as Harris rapidly caught up with Trump.

-Harris was able to do this by channeling a high-dominance leadership style, whereas shown by her one, and now only debate with Trump, she publicly humiliated him by being smarter and sharper in her thinking, exposing his fake alpha male bully persona.
+Harris successfully channeled a high-dominance leadership style, and in her one and only debate with Trump she publicly humiliated him by being smarter and sharper, exposing his fake alpha-male persona.

 Harris’ high-dominance messaging when she first became the nominee delivered a serious blow to Trump’s tough guy image and undermined his morale.

 Unfortunately, Harris and the Democrats have lost their momentum in recent weeks.
-They were like an army on the counterattack against Trump and his MAGA forces.
-They are now bogged down in the mud in what has become a battle of attrition.
+They were like an army on the counterattack but are now bogged down in the mud in what has seemingly become a battle of attrition.

-The public opinion polls show that a little over two weeks before Election Day, Harris and Trump are basically tied both nationally and in the key battleground states.
+Public opinion polls show that, barely two weeks before Election Day, Harris and Trump are basically tied both nationally and in the key battleground states.
 Early voting in the battleground state of Georgia has shown high levels of turnout.
-This can be interpreted as either a positive sign for Harris (energized voters who want to stop Trump) or as a positive for Trump (Harris is viewed as the incumbent and tied closely to President Biden; Trump’s “quiet” or “secret” voters are turning out in droves).
+This can be interpreted as either a positive sign for Harris (energized voters who want to stop Trump) or as a positive for Trump (his “quiet” or “secret” voters are turning out in droves).
 Trump continues to dominate the news headlines for his escalating threats against democracy and freedom, promises to be a dictator on “day one,” and plans to imprison his and the MAGA movement’s “enemies.”
 In what many mainstream political observers and professional centrists have described as foolish given the importance of the battleground states, Trump is also planning rallies and other events in blue states.
-I believe that Trump’s blue state rallies are a stroke of tactical and strategic genius.
+I believe, however, that Trump’s blue-state rallies are a stroke of tactical and strategic genius.

-During an interview last Sunday on Fox News, Trump transparently stated how he will basically end the Constitution by using the military to crush “the left” and his other opposition: “I think the bigger problem is the enemy from within… totally destroying our country… [I]n terms of Election Day, I think the bigger problem are the people from within.
+During an interview last Sunday on Fox News, Trump transparently stated that he is prepared to defy the Constitution by using the military to crush “the left” and his other opposition: “I think the bigger problem is the enemy from within… totally destroying our country… [I]n terms of Election Day, I think the bigger problem are the people from within.
 We have some very bad people.
 We have some sick people, radical left lunatics.
-And I think they’re the big— and it should be very easily handled by, if necessary, by [the] National Guard, or if really necessary, by the military, because they can’t let that happen.”
+And I think they’re the big — and it should be very easily handled by, if necessary, by [the] National Guard, or if really necessary, by the military, because they can’t let that happen.”

-Harris is pushing back against aspiring Dictator Trump by publicly warning about his apparent mental and emotional instability and extreme dangerousness to the country and world.
-The question is, with 15 days left, early voting already taking place and a highly polarized public where too many Americans, despite the existential stakes, are disengaged and undecided about the election and politics more generally, will Harris be able to channel enough high-dominance leadership energy to defeat Trump?
+Harris is pushing back against aspiring dictator Trump by publicly warning about his apparent mental and emotional instability and the extreme danger to the country and world.
+But with early voting already taking place and a highly polarized public discourse, in which too many Americans, despite the existential stakes, remain disengaged and undecided about this election and politics in general, can Harris leverage her high-dominance leadership energy to defeat Trump?

-M. Steven Fish is a professor of political science at the University of California, Berkeley, Fish has appeared on BBC, CNN, and other major networks, and has published in The New York Times, The Washington Post, and Foreign Policy, among others.
+M. Steven Fish is a professor of political science at the University of California, Berkeley.
+He has appeared on BBC, CNN and other major networks, and has published in The New York Times, The Washington Post and Foreign Policy, among others.
 His new book is “Comeback: Routing Trumpism, Reclaiming the Nation, and Restoring Democracy's Edge.”

-In this conversation, Fish explains how and why Harris and the Democrats lost their momentum against Trump and the MAGAfied Republicans by not continuing with her high-dominance leadership style.
-Fish also offers some specific advice for how Harris can defeat Trump by emphasizing how he sides with America’s enemies and is escalating his fascist threats against the American people.
-Fish counsels that Trump’s appeal among alienated men in the so-called manosphere is actually an opportunity for Harris to undermine his appeal among that group.
+In this conversation, Fish explains how and why Harris and the Democrats lost their momentum against Trump and the MAGAfied Republicans and offers specific advice for how Harris can defeat Trump by emphasizing his alliance with America’s traditional enemies and his escalating fascist threats.
+Fish counsels that Trump’s appeal among alienated men in the so-called manosphere presents an opportunity for Harris to undermine his appeal among that group.

 We have about two weeks before Election Day.
 How are you feeling?
 Where are we?